wh-alice/mig_visualstudio/vs/ide/how-to--view-and-edit-code-by-using-peek-definition--alt-f12-.md

 ---
-title: "How to: View and Edit Code by Using Peek Definition (Alt+F12) | hehe" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: View and Edit Code by Using Peek Definition (Alt+F12)" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"